siderolabs/talos/website/content/docs/v0.15/Guides/troubleshooting-control-plane.md

 automatically.
 If this cluster was bootstrapped with version 0.9, machine configuration should be regenerated with 0.9 talosctl.

-If there are no new messages in `controller-runtime` log, it means that controllers finished reconciling successfully.
+If there are no new messages in the `controller-runtime` log, it means that the controllers have successfully finished reconciling, and that the current system state is the desired system state.

 ### Checking static pod definitions

-Talos generates static pod definitions for `kube-apiserver`, `kube-controller-manager`, and `kube-scheduler` components based on machine configuration.
+Talos generates static pod definitions for the `kube-apiserver`, `kube-controller-manager`, and `kube-scheduler` components based on its machine configuration.
 These definitions can be checked as resources with `talosctl get staticpods`:

 ```bash